-John is a partner and trial attorney in the firm’s catastrophic loss, commercial litigation, intellectual property, and product liability practice groups.
+John is a partner and trial attorney in the firm’s commercial litigation, intellectual property, catastrophic loss, and product liability practice groups.
 Across these practice groups, John applies his formal mechanical engineering education to the complex convergence of science, engineering, and law.
 John’s engineering degree enables him to quickly learn, understand, and appreciate the technical issues at the basis of a dispute and then explain those issues to a nontechnical audience in a simple, easy-to-understand manner.

 As a mechanical engineering student, he was the leader of a zero-gravity research group that conducted an experiment aboard NASA’s KC-135 microgravity laboratory.
 Although he lacks empirical research on the topic, John is rather confident that he is one of a miniscule number of attorneys that have flown in a zero-gravity environment.
 Before going to law school, John worked as a sales engineer with a small, high-tech company focusing on nanomechanical surface-testing techniques.
 John’s industry experience also includes working in product design and manufacturing groups at a process-control instrumentation manufacturer and a few summers working in a municipal civil engineering department.

-Outside the office, John enjoys following the Minnesota Twins, cooking, reading, going to the lake, and spending time with his family.
+Outside the office, John enjoys following the Minnesota Twins, cooking, reading, amateur astronomy, going to the lake, and spending time with his family.
 John previously served on the City of Eagan’s Energy and Environment Advisory Commission.